newrelic/centurion/README.md

 Centurion needs to access the docker registry hosting your images directly to retrive image ids and tags.

-If the registry requires authentication specify the credentials in `REGISTRY_USER` and `REGISTRY_PASSWORD` environment variables.
+If the registry requires authentication specify the credentials using the `--registry-user` and `--registry-password` options of `centurion` command.

 ###Writing configs